NFL Winners and Losers: Dave Gettleman, Joe Judge, Daniel Jones already under pressure after Giants' loss

 Actually, it’s the Browns.
 It’s not too tough to believe.

-Of course, the season got off to a rough start for the former Patriots’ kicker.
-He missed three field goals and an extra point in Week 1, but got redemption with the game-winning field goal at Denver in the final seconds.
-Then in Week 2, his late field goal lifted teh Titans to a 33-30 win over the Jaguars.
-And on Sunday, the Titans battled back from a deficit to the Vikings and Gostkowski won it with another game-winner in the final two minutes.
+Of course, the season got off to a rough start for the former Patriots kicker.
+He missed three field goals and an extra point in Week 1 for the Tennessee Titans, but got redemption with the winning field goal at Denver in the final seconds.
+Then in Week 2, his late field goal lifted the Titans to a 33-30 win over the Jacksonville Jaguars.
+And on Sunday, the Titans battled back from a deficit to the Minnesota Vikings and Gostkowski won it in the final two minutes.

 The Titans are 3-0 for many reasons.
-Just don’t forget their kicker and his three game-winning field goals.
+Just don’t forget their kicker and his three winning field goals.

 LOSERS